 Unfortunately, VeRO is increasingly being abused by brands to limit reselling in general.
 Brands want you to buy the newest version of their items directly from them, because when you cut out middlemen and resellers and limit options to buy secondhand, brands make more money.

-Brands are employing 3rd party tools to scan eBay for opportunities to take down other sellers through eBay VeRO suspensions.
+Brands are using 3rd party tools to scan eBay for opportunities to take down other sellers through eBay VeRO suspensions.
 Among many things, the bots will be looking for sellers using:

-Even if something is legal, that doesn't prevent brands from using VeRO to take down your listings.
+It doesn't matter if what you're doing is legal.
+That won't prevent brands from using VeRO to take down your listings.
 According to Federal Law, it's ok to:

-eBay doesn't care whether an action technically legal, and will not step in to save your listing.
-It leaves it up to the rights owners to play fair as they enforce.
-Unfortunately this is not how VeRO enforcement plays out in real life.
+eBay doesn't care whether an action is technically legal, and will not step in to save your listing. eBay leaves it up to the rights owners to play fair.
+Unfortunately, playing fair is not how VeRO enforcement plays out in real life.

 eBay's official VeRO items list is not complete.